haller-erne/ogs/docs/v3/lua/webbrowser.md

 - For the LUA side: a global `Browser` table with functions to manipulate the browser instances
 - For the JavaScript side:
-	- an [injected JavaScript helper object](#injected-javascript-helper-object), which provides easy to use functions to access the Bridje and send a message string
+	- an [injected JavaScript helper object](#injected-javascript-helper-object), which provides easy to use functions to access the Bridge and send a message string
 	- the (lowlevel) [JavaScript hostObjects bridge](#javascript-hostobjects-bridge) accessibal through the `hostObjects` interface of the Chromium browser (`window.chrome.webview.hostObjects.sync.<instance>`, with `instance` one of the above)

 ## Injected JavaScript helper object

 **NOTE**: Available starting with OGS V3.0.8510.

 OGS injects a JavaScript `OGS` object into the page after the "NavigationComplete" Event of the Edge Browser.
-This especially makes using the `Bridge` to send messages out to the OGS core easier (see [JavaScript hostObjects bridge](#javascript-hostobjects-bridge) below for details) The `OGS`-object provides the following members:
+This especially makes using the `Bridge` to send messages out to the OGS core easier (see [JavaScript hostObjects bridge](#javascript-hostobjects-bridge) below for details) and also allows overriding some events.
+The `OGS`-object provides the following members:

 - `getBridgeName(): string`: Returns the bridge instance name (which is identical to the browser instance name, e.g. `'StartView'`).
 - `SendCmd(cmd: string): boolean`: send the `cmd` string  to the OGS core.
 The function returns `true`, if the string was sent correctly.
 If `false` is returned, the command was not sent.
 This usually happens during and shortly after page load (and even for a small time after DocumentComplete), as the Edge bridge host object needs some time to initialize.
 Best practice is to embed the `SendCmd()` into a timer started with window.onload() or in the body.
+An even **better option** is to implement the OGS.onInit() override (see sample below).
+- event: `onInit(url: string)`: This function can be implemented on the JavaScript side to get notified when OGS is done loading the webpage (called after the `OnNavigateComplete`-Event of the Edge browser).
+This can(should) be used to have a reliable event on when the OGS-Communication is available.
+- event: `onShow()`: This function can be implemented on the JavaScript side to get notified when the web browser gets visible to the user.
+This is especially useful for the `SidePanel` view, as the user can open/close the browser view without reloading the page.
+- event: `onHide()`: This function can be implemented on the JavaScript side to get notified when the web browser gets visible to the user.

 Here is a sample on how to use the `OGS`-JavaScript helper oject to send a "hello"-message after the bridge gets ready: